13716782929/2025_Yao-Yiyang-frontend/README.md

-React Application Build and Run Container Instructions
+### Project Overview:

-This project is a React-based frontend application designed to create a simple coin calculator.
-Users can input target amounts and coin denominations, and the system will calculate the minimum number of coins needed by calling a backend API.
+The app allows users to input a target amount and a list of coin denominations.
+It calculates the minimum number of coins needed to reach the target amount by making a POST request to a backend API.

-Technology Stack:

-React 18

-Axios

-CSS (for basic styling)

-Node.js environment

-Features Overview:

-Users input target amounts and coin denominations.

-The frontend submits data to the backend API through a form.

-The backend returns results, and the frontend displays the optimal coin combination.

-Error handling: User alerts for network request failures or invalid inputs.

-Project Structure:

-src/App.js: Core React component responsible for rendering and logic handling.

-src/App.css: Application stylesheet defining page layout and form element styles.

-package.json: Project configuration file containing dependencies and scripts.
+### Key Components:
+- **React & Hooks:** The app uses `useState` to manage form state and user inputs.
+- **Axios:** Handles HTTP POST requests to interact with the backend API.
+- **CSS:** Provides basic styling for the form and result display.
+- **Error Handling:** Displays appropriate alerts and logs if invalid data is entered or the API call fails.